-Daniel Richter (born 1962 in Lütjenburg, DE) is an internationally renowned German contemporary artist, famed for his large-scale figurative paintings.
-At first glance his oil paintings are evocative of classical history paintings, however the intense, vivid colors and contemporary themes, often drawn from contemporary media or cinematography, ensure Richter’s works are never out-dated.
-A recurring feature of the artist’s oeuvre is the… Read more
+Daniel Richter (born 1962 in Lütjenburg, Germany) is famed for his large-scale figurative paintings.
+At first glance his oil canvases are evocative of classical history paintings, however the intense, vivid colors and contemporary themes, often drawn from contemporary media or cinematography, ensure Richter’s works are never out-dated.
+A recurring feature of the artist’s oeuvre is the notion of thermal imagery or X-ray view, a reminder… Read more

 About the artwork